Infrastructure Monitoring with InfluxDB | Live Demonstration

 What is a Data Historian?

-A Data Historian is a type of software specifically designed for capturing and storing time-series data from industrial operations.
-Time series data includes sequential measurements taken from the same source over a defined period of time.
-It could be anything from the temperature of an industrial refrigerator every five minutes to the pressure levels in a gas pipeline recorded every second.
+A Data Historian is software specifically designed for capturing and storing time series data from industrial operations.
+This includes sequential measurements from the same source over defined periods—like the temperature of machinery or pressure levels in pipelines, recorded at high frequencies.

 Data historian use cases